The Best Dubrovnik 2 Days Itinerary: Your Complete Dubrovnik Itinerary

-If you’re asking yourself how many days should I spend in Dubrovnik?
+If you’re asking yourself how many days to spend in Dubrovnik?
 It all depends on your travel style.
 This 48 hour Dubrovnik itinerary packs in a lot of things in a short space of time.
 If you prefer to travel slower, then complete this itinerary over several days instead.
 This will give you a more leisurely Dubrovnik city break.
 Even if you had a full week in Dubrovnik you’d be hard pushed to run out of things to do, especially as there are a whole load of great day trips from Dubrovnik too.

 Is Dubrovnik safe?

 On the whole, Croatia, like most of Europe, is an incredibly safe destination.
 However, as with all major cities, be careful of pickpockets in busy areas.
-Look into investing in an anti-theft bag to keep your belongings safe.
-These two here are great options to go for.
+In this 2 days in Croatia guide, all the locations are central, so will have the most police presence.